nativ3ai/H1DR4-cli/README.md

 - **🚀 Morph Fast Apply**: Optional high-speed code editing at 4,500+ tokens/sec with 98% accuracy
 - **🔌 MCP Tools**: Extend capabilities with Model Context Protocol servers (Linear, GitHub, etc.)
 - **💬 Interactive UI**: Beautiful terminal interface built with Ink
+- While the agent is executing tasks, you can continue typing new requests.
+These messages are queued and the active plan is updated on the fly—no need to cancel the current run.
 - **🌍 Global Installation**: Install and use anywhere with `npm i -g @vibe-kit/h1dr4-cli`

 ## Installation